dschep/serverless-at/README.md

 |- .env         # your AWS api keys
 ```

-the `.env` files are not required if you have the aws keys set globally and you want to use a single stage, but they should look like this.
+the `.env` file should look like this

 ```
 AWS_ACCESS_KEY_ID=XXX